MU VRSP FAQs for applications

 Are grades the most important factor in getting a VRSP fellowship?

 Not the most important criteria but grades are important to consider regarding the extra time commitment of the Foundations in Veterinary Research and Discovery course, which is required for VSRP funding, as well as the extra time usually required to finish your project and then present it at The CVM Research Day during your second year.
 If you are struggling with the veterinary curriculum in year one we do not want to add additional responsibilities to your second year.
 We recognize that grades are not always the best indicator of whether you would be a good VRSP fellow but being successful in veterinary school is the priority and we get nervous if your GPA is below 3.0

 Do out-of-state students have an advantage because of need?

 Out-of-state students seem more motivated to be involved in VRSP possibly because they need to earn money to qualify for in-state tuition for next year.
 However, your state of residence has no impact on the selection process.

 I have some research experience; will that hurt my chances for acceptance?

-How important are letters of reference for my application?
+How important is the letter of reference for my application?

-These letters are important in the evaluation process.
-Preferably they should come from CVM faculty who know you and with whom you have talked about your goals and aspirations for the VRSP program.
+This letter is important in the evaluation process.
+They can come from CVM faculty who knows you and with whom you have talked about your goals and aspirations for the VRSP program.
 It is less helpful to the evaluation committee if the letter simply addresses your class work at the CVM.
-If you have had previous research experience or are working in a laboratory on campus it is acceptable to ask those research mentors to write a letter even if they are not part of the CVM.
+Alternatively, you may get a letter from a previous mentor who can comment on your research interests.
 It is important these outside letters address your motivation and not simply your grades in a class.

 How important is my Interview?